rjshap/AutoSharesAPI/web-api/trading-api/account-funding/create-an-ach-relationship.md

 ### Overview

 After a trader has created a new [trading account](../trading-accounts/open-a-new-trading-account.md), they should proceed to deposit funds into it.
-ETNA Trader provides native functionality for managing deposits and withdrawals by means of ACH relationships.
-Essentially, a trader must establish an ACH relationship with their banking account and, once it's done, use it to deposit and withdraw funds to/from their banking account through ETNA Trader's web terminal and iOS apps.
+AutoShares provides native functionality for managing deposits and withdrawals by means of ACH relationships.
+Essentially, a trader must establish an ACH relationship with their banking account and, once it's done, use it to deposit and withdraw funds to/from their banking account through AutoShares's web terminal and iOS apps.

 After an ACH relationship is established, it'll take some time for the clearing firm to approve it.
 For Velox, If the data provided via this API request matches their data (name, etc.), the relationships will be established immediately.
 However, if there is a mismatch in the name, It will need to be review by the Correspondent via the Velox Portal.
 From the Velox portal the Correspondent can reject the request or approve it, depending on the mismatch.
 A bank statement my be required for validation.